Travel insurance for pre-existing medical conditions

 Reviews: Single trip & annual travel insurance

 * Flexible cover.
 Trip changes?
-We'll change your single trip policy to match.
-The new dates must be within 12 months of the original issue date.
-If the new trip is for a longer period or to a different destination, there may be an additional premium.
+We'll change your single trip policy to match with no admin charge.
+The new dates must be within 20 months of the original issue date.
+If the new trip is for a longer period, to a different destination or more than 12 months from the original issue date, there may be an additional premium due to increased risk.